 Something I have discussed repeatedly is the idea of being set apart but not segregated.
 For Jesus did not segregate himself for sinners rather he eat, drank and meet with them.
 That being said he did not partake in their sin rather lived among them as a light unto the world.

-I have told my husband numerous times that I feel called to be a light among the darkness rather then living a peaceful life bathing in the sun.
+I have thought numerous times that I feel called to be a light among the darkness rather then living a peaceful life bathing in the sun.
 I cannot even explain why I feel this way.
-I just feel most at home and at peace among those in the darkness.
-For Jesus did not come for those in the light, he came for those in the darkness.
+I just feel like the purpose of all us Christians is to be a light to those in darkness.
+For Jesus came for those in the darkness.

 Living in the dark places of this world is not an easy task.
 For we will be tempted and we must have a strong foundation in the Lord to resist the darkness.
 For if our light goes out in the darkness then we are in deep trouble.
-I feel like this is the reason God gifted me my husband for it is his job to protect the light inside me and I his.
+I feel like this is the reason God gifted us the body of Christ so that the light inside us does not go out.

 So what does it mean to be a light but walk among the darkness?
 Jesus is the ultimate example.
 To me it means I am to live among others that do not know Jesus, love them, care for them, teach them, help them, heal them, so that they may know Jesus.

 This is not an easy task.
 It is hard work, draining and exhausting.
 And unlike Jesus I have not died on a cross as of yet.
 This means that we must take time to rest, relax, sleep and be among the light for periods of time so that we may be refilled and healed from our battles with the darkness.
 For in my experience the only one that completely walked in darkness and came out untouched was Jesus.
 I am no Jesus but he does live inside me through the Holy Spirit.